By Zack Slavkin

 Happy thanksgiving to all!

 Zack’s deep appreciation for the wilderness and its power to both heal and influence is based on his family experiences while growing up and spending time at their mountain cabin in Big Bear, Southern California.
 When he was eighteen, Zack attended a wilderness therapy program, which further deepened his appreciation for the outdoors.
 This program taught him much about his own identity and the surrounding world, leading him to share the growth he achieved with others who may be struggling as he did or who have their own obstacles to overcome.
-In his spare time, Zack loves making music, reading, learning, being with his family, mountain biking, exploring, travelling, and, most importantly, playing with his dog, Ash.
+In his spare time, Zack loves making music, reading, learning, being with his family, mountain biking, exploring, traveling, and, most importantly, playing with his dog, Ash.